Kevin Joyce (politician)

 Kevin Carey Joyce is a former Democratic member of the Illinois House of Representatives who represented the 35th District from 2003 until 2010.

-Born in Chicago, Illinois, Joyce attended John Carroll University.
+Early life

+Joyce was born in Chicago, Illinois.
 His father, Jeremiah E. Joyce, also served in the Illinois General Assembly.
+Joyce graduated from Marist High School (Chicago, Illinois) in 1989 and earned a Bachelor of Arts degree in political science from John Carroll University in 1993.
+He played for the John Carroll Blue Streaks football team and wrestled.
+Prior to being elected to the Illinois House of Representatives, Joyce worked for Waste Management.
+From 2001 to 2004, he was an assistant football coach at Saint Xavier University.

+Illinois House of Representatives

-In 2010, Joyce accepted a fundraising position with Ave Maria University, a private Roman Catholic university near Naples, Florida.
+Joyce was first elected to the Illinois House of Representatives in 2002.
+He resigned in 2010 to accept a fundraising position with Ave Maria University, a private Roman Catholic university near Naples, Florida.
 He was succeeded in the Illinois House of Representatives by John O'Sullivan, the Democratic Committeeman from Worth Township.

-As of 2014, Joyce served as vice president of development at the university.
+Post-legislative career

+In 2012, he became Ave Maria's athletics director and head football coach.
+Later that year, he was named vice president for institutional advancement.
+He remained with the university until 2016, when he left for a position with Catholic Extension.

 Personal life

 Joyce is the father of Michael Joyce, lead singer of the Florida country music band Back Country Boys.